zatoshilabs/zrc/20/README.md

-# ZRC-20: Zordinals Fungible Token Standard
+# ZRC-20: Zcash Fungible Token Standard

 ZRC-20 is a minimal, BRC-20–style fungible token standard for Zordinals (Ordinals on Zcash).
 Token state is tracked by JSON inscriptions: `deploy`, `mint`, and `transfer`.
 Indexers/wallets determine balances by following inscription ownership (no smart contracts required).